-Forex Market: Indian rupee slips against UAE dirham, US dollar - East Coast Daily English
+Forex Market: Indian rupee slips against UAE Dirham, US dollar - East Coast Daily English

-In the forex market the domestic currency, Indian rupee has slipped down against the US dollar and UAE dirham.
-As per market experts, the strengthening US dollar and a weak opening of the domestic share market weighed on Indian rupee.
+In the forex market the domestic currency, Indian rupee has slipped down against US dollar and UAE Dirham.
+As per market experts, the strengthening of US dollar and escalating tensions between Indian and Chinese troops near the border has weighed upon the Indian rupee

-The rupee slipped by 23 paise to 75.82 against the US dollar in the early hours of trading.
-The rupee opened weak at 75.81 at the interbank forex market and fell further to 75.82 against the US dollar.
-It had settled at 75.59 against the US dollar on Wednesday.
+At the interbank forex market, the local unit opened weak at 76.21 and fell further to 76.25 against US dollar, down 5 paise over its last close of 76.20 per US dollar on Tuesday.
+Indian rupee is trading at 20.74 against the UAE dirham.

 Post Your Comments